Understanding Semantic SEO & Using Structured Data to Add Meaning to Content

 Structured Data: A Method to Convey Meaning

-Structured data provides a standard way to share information about content, so that a computer can understand it and present it in meaningful ways—for example, the author of a news article or a blog.
+Broadly, structured data refers to any data that is organized in a predefined format or schema, making it easily searchable and identifiable by algorithms and database systems.
+It provides a standard way to share information about content, so that a computer can understand it and present it in meaningful ways (eg., the author of a news article or a blog).

-As you may know or already gathered, it enables search engines to more accurately serve results that match a user’s query.
+As you may know or already gathered, Structured Data enables search engines to more accurately serve results that match a user’s query.
+Adding it to your website can improve its relevance for certain queries.

 With the advancements in cognitive computing and machine learning that took place around the 2005-2010 period, there came an increasing need for a structured data format that computers could easily understand.